ApprenticeAI/frapy/docs/topics/settings.rst

 Default: ``None``

-Verify SSL connection between Scrapy and S3 or S3-like storage.
+Verify SSL connection between Frapy and S3 or S3-like storage.
 By default SSL verification will occur.

 .. setting:: AWS_REGION_NAME